mhamroz/terraform-bootcamp/labs/lab2/README.md

 ![cml_3](images/cml_3.png)

 `Note` ubuntu-2 machine might be misconfigured in this lab and ping might be unsuccessful.
 To check that open Console for ubuntu-2 machine and execute command: `ip addr show ens3`.
 If ip address is not matching 10.10.10.11 then change it using the following commands:
-- ` sudo ip addr del 10.10.11.10/24 dev ens3 ` -  release the current IP address assigned to the ens3 interface.
+- ` sudo ip addr del 10.10.11.10/24 dev ens3 ` -  remove the current IP address assigned to the ens3 interface.
 Please be aware that the IP address "10.10.11.10/24" provided here is just an example.
 If you possess a different IP address while checking ``` ip -br a ```, kindly indicate your own.
-- ` sudo ip addr add 10.10.10.11/255.255.255.0 dev ens3 ` - assign the new IP address.
+- ` sudo ip addr add 10.10.10.11/24 dev ens3 ` - assign the new IP address.

 <br>